 Not sure how much I like Chris Rea.
-I certainly don’t like the incessant bottle neck guitar but when he is at the piano, as he is here, he os more accessible and likeable.
-This record was initially released in 1978, some years before his mega selling 80’s days and was a bigger hit for Elkie Brooks (I much prefer this version to hers actually).
+I certainly don’t like the incessant bottleneck guitar but when he is at the piano, as he is here, he is more accessible and likeable.
+This record was initially released in 1978, some years before his mega-selling 80’s days and was a bigger hit for Elkie Brooks (I much prefer this version to hers actually).

 Chris almost died from pancreatic cancer some years ago but it now recovered.
 Son of an ice-cream entrepreneur, Driving Home For Christmas is now as familiar in December as baubles, tinsel and shopping.

 Number 44.
 Damien Rice – ‘Cannonball’

 Damien was signed to Polygram with rock group Juniper in 1997 before embarking upon a solo career with his debut album ‘O’ in 2002.
 Born and raised in County Kildare in Ireland, he is the second cousin to David Arnold.
 Cannonball charted on three separate occasions before peaking at Number 9 in 2011 when Little Mix recorded as their X-Factor Winners Single.